 5. Eat and Drink, Drink and Eat.
 Or Find the Local Vino Store.

 Remember you are in Italy and Venice, with all its grand architectural and scenic charms, is of no exception to the great Italian food and drink scene.
 As well as gorging on incredible pasta dishes and visiting small gelato stores in the late evening, I absolutely loved the local vino stores in Venice – the kind that comes in an unmarked 1.5 litre plastic water bottle from an old man in a store stocked with nothing more than a few old wine barrels, down a random narrow street.
 A wine store like no other, with delicious vino from three Euros upwards.

 Where to Stay:

-Although Venice can be pricey with it’s vast array of luxurious hotels there are more cost-effective options including hostels, B&B’s and hotels nested within historical squares, or which were once former old mansions and palaces.
-If you want a more local experience, think about renting a self-catered apartment in the city and experience life just like the Venetians – away from the tourist bustle and hopefully with neighbours who will invite you to dinner!
+Although Venice can be pricey with its vast array of luxurious hotels there are more cost-effective options including hostels, B&B’s and hotels nested within historical squares, or which were once former old mansions and palaces.
+If you want a more local experience, think about renting a self-catered apartment in the city or a boutique hotel and experience life just like the Venetians – away from the tourist bustle and hopefully with neighbours who will invite you to dinner!